Bouvier Des Flandres

 Unique facts and fascinating details

-• They were famously used as message carriers and ambulance dogs during WWI.
+- They were famously used as messenger dogs and ambulance dogs during World War I.

-• The breed's beard and mustache are not just for show; they protected the dog's face from thorns and debris while working.
+- The breed's signature beard and mustache were originally functional, protecting the face from thorns and debris while working in fields.

 Frequently Asked Questions